About us

 Strategic objectives

-We have four strategic objectives:
+We have five strategic objectives:

-We will strive to make HCT a great place to work by having:
+Make HCT a great place to work

 Our services for adults